neurips25-eai/neurips25-eai.github.io/technical_report.md

 ## Frequently Asked Questions

+### Q: Can I participate in the Final Evaluation Phase if I missed the Development Phase?
+**A**: Yes!
+All teams are welcome to participate in the Final Evaluation Phase, even if you missed the Development Phase.
+You are still eligible for prizes.
+Make sure to fill out the registration form at [https://forms.gle/eZri9Sj9RGDwJYzt6](https://forms.gle/eZri9Sj9RGDwJYzt6).

+### Q: Do I need to fill out the registration form?
+**A**: Yes, all participating teams must complete the registration form.
+This helps us collect essential information including your EvalAI team name, team members, and affiliation.
+Register at [https://forms.gle/eZri9Sj9RGDwJYzt6](https://forms.gle/eZri9Sj9RGDwJYzt6).

 ### Q: Can we submit a report if we didn't achieve top performance?
 **A**: Yes!
 All teams that participated in the challenge are encouraged to submit.
 We value thorough analysis and insights regardless of leaderboard position.